R1c4rdCo5t4/passman/README.md

-  vault close                                > Exit the current vault vault list                                 > List all vaults vault show [<service>] [-expose]           > Show all or specific credentials in the vault vault add <service> <username> <password>  > Add new credentials to the vault vault update <service> <field <value>      > Update a specific field of credentials vault delete <service>                     > Delete credentials vault copy <service> <field>               > Copy a specific field to the clipboard vault panic                                > Clears clipboard, closes vault, clears screen and exits the program vault destroy                              > Delete vault analyze <password>                         > Analyze the strength of a password generate <length> [-symbols] [-copy] [-avoid-ambiguous]
+  vault close                                > Exit the current vault vault list                                 > List all vaults vault show [<service>] [-expose]           > Show all or specific credentials in the vault vault add <service>                        > Add new credentials to the vault vault update <service> <field <value>      > Update a specific field of credentials vault delete <service>                     > Delete credentials vault copy <service> <field>               > Copy a specific field to the clipboard vault destroy                              > Delete vault panic                                > Clears clipboard, closes vault, clears screen and exits analyze <password>                         > Analyze the strength of a password generate <length> [-symbols] [-copy] [-avoid-ambiguous]
                                              > Generate a new password